reactjs/react.dev/content/docs/hooks-reference.md

 Accepts a context object (the value returned from `React.createContext`) and returns the current context value for that context.
 The current context value is determined by the `value` prop of the nearest `<MyContext.Provider>` above the calling component in the tree.

 When the nearest `<MyContext.Provider>` above the component updates, this Hook will trigger a rerender with the latest context `value` passed to that `MyContext` provider.
-Even if an ancestor uses [`React.memo`](/docs/react-api.html#reactmemo) or [`shouldComponentUpdate`](/docs/react-component.html#shouldcomponentupdate), a rerender will still happen starting at the component itself using `useContext`.
+Even if an ancestor uses [`React.memo`](/docs/react-api.html#reactmemo) or [`shouldComponentUpdate`](/docs/react-component.html#shouldcomponentupdate), a rerender will still happen to start at the component itself using `useContext`.

 Don't forget that the argument to `useContext` must be the *context object itself*: